TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 _TO DO: Note that we're disabling systemd integration as the Pi doesn't ship with this by default.
 This means we'll have to write a configuration script to start the bluetoothd deamon and put it in the /etc/init.d directory with links in the relevant /etc/rc[0-6,S].d directories.
 For now we'll have to manually start the daemon._

 _NOTE: Manual installation of BlueZ leaves a copy of the gatttool in the attrib/ directory.
 You can run this tool from there, or copy it into /usr/local/bin along with the other BlueZ utilities.
-It's not clear why it's not installed by default._

-_NOTE: The noble library needs to have gatttool in the path at runtime._
+It's not clear why it's not installed by default.
+However the noble library needs to have gatttool in the path at runtime._

 ###Fixing dbus permissions